Headmaster218/BlueGuardian4Mobile/README.md

 # BlueGuardian

-**BlueGuardian** is a Flutter-based mobile application designed to monitor and visualize river water quality in real-time using water sensors and server services.
+**BlueGuardian** is a Flutter-based mobile application designed to monitor and visualize river water quality in real-time using water sensors and server services from [AquaSense](https://github.com/Headmaster218/Thames-pollution-detect-IoT).
 The app empowers users to interact with live environmental data, aiming to protect and improve our connected aquatic environments.

 This project is part of the UCL CASA0015 Mobile Systems coursework, demonstrating comprehensive skills in mobile application development, IoT integration, cloud communication, and user-centered interaction design.